 If you are prompted to restart your system, it is because the installation could not properly set up a file.
 A Dynamic Link Library (DLL) is most likely to cause this problem.
 To ensure that IMail Server runs properly, restart as soon as possible.

-Instant Messenger User Database (IMail Premium Only)
+Instant Messenger User Database

-If you are installing IMail Premium then the Setup Type screen to select a user database for authenticating Instant Messenger Users will appear.
+The Setup Type screen to select a user database for authenticating Instant Messenger Users will appear.
 The following options are: